ghashi/tensor-flow-lite-task-audio-poc/android/README.md

 [TensorFlow's Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker/speech_recognition).
 These instructions walk you through building and running the demo on an Android device.

-The model files are downloaded via Gradle scripts when you build and run the app.
-You don't need to do any steps to download TFLite models into the project explicitly.

 This application should be run on a physical Android device.